Worksheet: Projectile Motion

 A particle of mass 0.7 kg is attached to end of a light rod of length 0.7 m.
 The rod is free to rotate in a vertical plane about .
 The particle is held at rest with at to the upward vertical.
 The particle is released.
 Calculate the tension in the rod as the particle passes through the lowest point of the path, giving your answer to the nearest two decimal places.
 Consider the acceleration due to gravity to be 9.8 m/s2.

 A smooth solid hemisphere has its flat surface lying on a horizontal table and its curved surface facing upwards.
-The flat face of the hemisphere has center and radius .
+The flat face of the hemisphere has centre and radius .
 Point , at which a particle is placed, is the highest point on the hemisphere. is then given an initial horizontal speed , where and the acceleration due to gravity is .
 Find the angle at which strikes the table to the nearest degree.